groovywave/blog-with-astro/src/content/posts/FRIENDS/take-a-step-back.md

 tags: ["FRIENDS",]
 ---

 P: Okay, is this the day of good news or what?
 I got us a job!
-Thewedding reception.<br>
+The wedding reception.<br>
 <br>
 M: Oh!
 Umm, Phoebe, I kinda need to talk to you abou that.
 Umm, well, I think it might be time for me to **take a step back from** catering.<br>
 <br>